 GUARANTEE/COLD HARDINESS: The USDA hardiness zones indicated are to be used as a guide only to determine which are hardier than others, which is a guess at best.
 As with any plant, cold hardiness depends on many more factors than just average minimum winter temperatures: Soil type, fertility, microclimate, time of planting, abnormal weather patterns etc. This is truer to Alstroemerias than with most other perennials and thus we cannot guarantee their winter survival in your area, regardless of your zone.
 A good layer of mulch over winter is essential in zones 7 and lower.
 If you are not sure if they’ll grow in your area, try just a few for starters or ask/join a local garden club.
 Alternatively, you can grow them in pots and winter over in a cold but frost free room – the cooler the better.

-SHIPPING COSTS: Mid July thru the first week of April we ship them without top growth and can fit 6 plants into a medium flat rate box.
-If the shopping cart charges $19.00 and over, we'll reimburse for amounts over $17.00.
-9 plants can fit into a large flat rate box, then we'll reimburse shipping if you get charged $23.50 and over for the amount going over $21.50.
+SHIPPING COSTS: Mid July into the second week of April (April 11, 2023; need order by April 6) we ship them without top growth and can fit 6 plants into a medium flat rate box.
+On orders of at least 4 Alstroemeria, if the shopping cart charges $22.50 and over, we'll reimburse for amounts over $20.00.
+9 plants can fit into a large flat rate box, then we'll reimburse shipping if you get charged $27.50 and over for the amount going over $25.00.
 This, however, only works if you can receive US Mail and choose them as carrier.
-The second week of April thru mid July we don't recommend it as this is the main growth and blooming season for them.
+The third week of April thru June we don't recommend it as this is the main growth and blooming season for them.

 Filter by:Clear All